riley-brandt/devsite-2025-ssh/README.md

 - A lessons page
 - Working hamburger menu
 - Home, About, Contact (Portfolio page can be added later)
-- FOSS photography workflow blog post
+- Blog: FOSS photography workflow post

 ## To Do List

 - Code the Hamburger Menu button
 - Fix the footer logo's resolution
-- Fix the footer's layout/spacing
-- Switch footer's divs to logo on top?

 ## Pages to Code